 Carnegie Endowment For International Peace Junior Fellows

-The application procedures and questions are attached below.
+The application procedures and questions will be attached on October 15th when they become available.
 Applicants need to upload all of their application materials to the Sakai site by the internal deadline.
-Letters of recommendation should be sent to Jennifer Locke or Professor Bo Cutter.
-Seniors not yet on the Sakai site and graduates from the past few years who are interested in applying should contact Jennifer Locke for instructions.
+Letters of recommendation should be sent via email to Jennifer Locke or Professor Pam Bromley.
+Seniors not yet on the Sakai site and graduates from the past year who are interested in applying should contact Jennifer Locke for instructions.

 The Carnegie Endowment for International Peace conducts programs of research, discussion, publication, and education in international relations and U.S. foreign policy.
 The Endowment provides 8-10 Junior Fellowships to recent graduates aiming for careers in international affairs.

 Junior Fellows provide research assistance to Associates working on the Carnegie Endowment’s projects such as non-proliferation, democracy building, international economics, migration and Russian/Eurasian issues.
 Junior Fellows have the opportunity to conduct research for books, co-author journal articles and policy papers, participate in meetings with high-level officials, contribute to congressional testimony and organize briefings for scholars, activists, journalists and government officials.
 Some Fellows work on Foreign Policy magazine.
 The award includes monthly compensation and benefits.